Line: Line 7 (Sparvag City), Line 7N (Djurgardslinjen, heritage tram), Line 12 (Nockebybanan), Line 21 (Lidingobanan), Line 22 (Tvarbanan)

 In 1985 Stockholm municipality decided to realize a museum/heritage tram line; works started in 1990, to be completed on June 1991 with the opening of the so-called Djurgardslinjen (Line 7).
 Djurgardslinjen was operated from Norrmalmstrong to Waldemarsudde only on certain periods of the year; it reached briefly a remarkable ridership (more than 2 millions passengers per year) suggesting to extend it towards the city centre and to transform it in an ordinary tram line.
 Works have been completed on June 2010, with the opening of a regular tram service from Sergels torg to Waldemarsudde (named Line 7), that shares part of the track with an heritage/museum tram service (named Line 7N: from Norrmalmstorg to Skansen).

-(Solna Centrum-Solna Station); it currently runs from Solna Station (northern terminal) to Sickla Udde (south-eastern terminal).
-Line 22 interchanges with metro Blue Line (at Sundbyberg), metro Green Line (at Alvik, Globem and Gullmarsplan) and metro Red Line (at Liljeholmen); it also interchanges with the railways network (at Solna Station, Sundbyberg and Arstaberg).
+(Solna Centrum-Solna Station) and 2017 (Sickla udde-Sickla); it currently runs from Solna Station (northern terminal) to Sickla (south-eastern terminal).
+Line 22 interchanges with metro Blue Line (at Sundbyberg), metro Green Line (at Alvik, Globem and Gullmarsplan) and metro Red Line (at Liljeholmen); it also interchanges with the railways network (at Solna Station, Sundbyberg, Arstaberg and Sickla).
 Line 22 runs ground level mostly in segregated lanes, with some sections in reserved lanes (with righ-of-way at the crossroads) or in road traffic.

 |1877||first horse tram opening||--|